finprint/ts-pact/README.md

 ## Running scripts

-This package comes with a few utility scripts in `src/scripts/.` The scripts will look in the environmental variables for a Pact key and URL to use when sending transactions, falling back to defaults if these are not available.
+This package comes with some utility scripts in `src/scripts/`.
+The scripts will look in the environmental variables for a Pact key and URL to use when sending transactions, falling back to defaults if these are not available.
 See `src/scripts/config.ts` for details.

-Compile the Node scripts:
+Compile scripts:

 ```
 yarn compile